 How did I get here?

 I have a scientific background, with a physics degree and PhD, so the numbers-based side of training, performance and analysis come naturally to me.
-I have immersed myself in physiology, power-based training, time trialling, aerodynamics and road racing.
-I also have a background in working with people over many years of management and more recently running my own business.
-I believe I can give you the benefit of the learning and experience that has got me from zero to being a half-decent cyclist in just a few years.
+I have immersed myself in athlete physiology, power-based training, aerodynamics, time trialling and road racing.
+I also have a background in working with people over many years of management, consultancy and running my own business.
+I believe I can give you the benefit of the learning and experience that has taken me from zero to being a competitive cyclist in just a few years.

 I'm also a British Cycling and Training Peaks Level 2 accredited coach and will be working on further qualifications in future.